gopherhiro/gopatterns/behavioral/template/README.md

 Template method breaks the algorithm into steps, allowing subclasses to override these steps but not the actual method.

+So, we have a scenario where the steps of a particular operation are the same, but these steps’ implementation may differ.
+This is an appropriate situation to consider using the Template Method pattern.

 ## 实现